Posted: 12:00 AM CDT Saturday, March 14, 2026

 We believe that homelessness does not equal hopelessness.
 We believe there is hope for every person to reach their potential.
 However, it takes an entire community of people working together offering: Help, Opportunities, Patience, and Encouragement.

-Once a dream, now a beacon of hope in Steinbach, The INN – Initiative for Neighborly Nights – emerged from a collective desire to kindle a light of warmth and safety in our community's darkest nights.
+Once a dream, now a beacon of hope in Steinbach, The INN – Initiative for Neighbourly Nights – emerged from a collective desire to kindle a light of warmth and safety in our community's darkest nights.
 This story is not just about building a shelter; it's about nurturing a vision where every soul in distress finds a haven, a gesture of communal embrace.

 Our narrative began with Leona Doerksen, who, moved by the silent echoes of need in our streets, saw beyond the immediate.
 She envisioned a place where the night's cold touch is met with warmth, where the weight of the world is lifted, if only for a moment.
 This vision, shared and nurtured by many hearts and hands, grew into The INN, a sanctuary where the doors are open to all seeking refuge.